 4 oz. chicken, fish, lean beef, or eggs; unlimited veggies sautéed in olive oil spray; unlimited veggies with Walden Farms zero-cal dressing; 1 cup cooked ancient grains such as quinoa, faro, freekeh, or spelt; top with herbs and optional 1 tsp. olive oil

 Grapefruit power protein bowl: Mix 4 oz. grilled chicken, segments from 1/2 grapefruit, and 1 cup cooked quinoa over unlimited leafy greens, red onions, and bell peppers.
 Dress with a squeeze of grapefruit juice, optional 1 tsp. olive oil, and herbs to taste.

 Summer shrimp bowl: Sauté unlimited tomato and zucchini in olive oil spray, toss with 4 oz. cooked shrimp, 1 cup cooked spelt or quinoa, juice of 1/4 lemon, optional 1 tsp. olive oil, and oregano to taste.

 1/2 grapefruit, broiled to add sweetness

 At each meal, enjoy one-half grapefruit and unlimited nonstarchy veggies.
-At breakfast, add a serving of protein rich in natural fat, such as eggs or chia.
+At breakfast, add a serving of a protein rich in natural fat, such as eggs or chia.
 At lunch, stick to veggies and healthy fat.
-At dinner, mix protein, veggies, fat and one cup cooked quinoa, farro, freekeh, spelt or teff.
-After one to two weeks, add an extra 8 oz. of protein, 2 Tbs. of fat and 1-2 cups of ancient grain each day; continue enjoying one-half grapefruit at most meals.
-Find more tips at DrKellyann.com.
+At dinner, mix protein, veggies, fat, and one cup cooked quinoa, farro, freekeh, spelt, or teff.
+After one to two weeks, add an extra 8 oz. of protein, 2 Tbsp. of fat and 1 to 2 cups of an ancient grain each day.
+Continue enjoying one-half grapefruit at most meals.
+Find more tips at DrKellyAnn.com.